Version Control with Git¶

 You will not always use PRs on solo projects.
 You will use them constantly in any team setting and in this course's group work.
 The mechanics:

-- Create a branch, commit your changes, push the branch to GitHub.
+- Create a branch, commit your changes, and push the branch to GitHub.
+A brand-new branch has no remote counterpart yet, so the first push must name one:

 main. - Wait for review; address feedback by pushing additional commits to the same branch.